cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

     - You will be redirected to the Work Order Details page

-    - If Requester is not **MAINTENANCE,** Work Order Status will be set to **ON HOLD** with On Hold Reason of **WAITING FOR PLANS**.e
+    - If Requester is not **MAINTENANCE,** Work Order Status will be set to **ON HOLD** with On Hold Reason of **WAITING FOR PLANS**

     - If the user that created the work order is a Technician, jobs will be issued automatically.

-5. If the user that created the work order is a Techncian, skip to step 10.
+5. If the user that created the work order is a Technician, skip to step 10.

 6. Attach Plans.
 From the Work Order Details page, click the **Add Attachment** button.
 Complete the form:
     - **Type**: The type of attachment.
 Select Plans to attach plans. | Required